-All work was put on hold due to Covid-19; however, no one was left without essential facilities.
+All work was put on hold due to Covid-19, however, no one was left without essential facilities.
 The vast majority of housing standards work relates to clinically vulnerable and extremely vulnerable residents, therefore any restrictions impact massively on the delivery of the service.
 As restrictions have eased, work has begun to start again, initially with external works and those not shielding.
-14 DFGs have been completed and 62 handyperson visits have taken place which include 17 low level grants.